Body / Trim / Misc

 I soon discovered that the new Xpel Ultimate film was widely considered the best on the market because of its ability to repair itself, as well as for its glossy smooth clearcoat finish.
 If you’re curious about this product, you can find videos on YouTube that demonstrate the film's self-healing capability in action, as well as its ability to shed all sorts of chemicals, including spray paint, lacquer thinner, and DOT4 brake fluid.
 It’s really amazing stuff!

-My investigation further revealed that one of the sponsors of our local Mustang forum is a company named SmartShield, which is an authorized installer for both Xpel and 3M films.
+My investigation further revealed that one of the sponsors of our local Mustang forum was a company named SmartShield, which is an authorized installer for both Xpel and 3M films.
 After I had contacted the company and obtained an estimate, I told Santa Hillie that the loot for the film would make a swell 2011 Christmas present.
 Hillie came through, and I was able to have an Xpel Ultimate invisible mask installed right after the holidays.
 SmartShield installed full coverage for the car's nose and extended coverage (24”) on the hood and fenders.
 Mike, my installer, even cheated the pattern enough to allow for a 5" arc along the back edge of the hood/fender pieces, which looks really good.
-I had intended to have film also applied to the A-pillars and windshield header, but reconsidered when Mike advised against it.
+I had intended to also have film applied to the A-pillars and windshield header, but reconsidered when Mike advised against it.
 He told me that ending the film on the radius of an A-pillar was a bad idea, because the edges always lift when you do that.

 The photo below shows Taz's front end with the invisible mask installed.
 You can't see it, because it's ... well, invisible.